 For transmission of HE-LTFs, if NSTS = NTx, the Q matrix shall be an Identity matrix, and if NSTS < NTx, the Q matrix shall be an antenna selection matrix with no antenna swapping.
 The Q matrix becomes an Identity matrix when all 0 rows are removed. (#3128)

-The only supported mode is the 2x HE-LTF with 1.6 µs GI.
+The only supported mode is the 2x HE-LTF with 1.6 µs GI, with HE single stream pilot HE-LTF mode.
 The other combinations of HE-LTF modes and GI duration are disallowed.